turborat/pacmon/README.md

 # pacmon
-A stream oriented packet monitor
+The stream oriented packet monitor you always wanted